 57. Use snow tires and/or chains as little as necessary because they make your car work harder and use more gasoline.

 58. Remove snow tires during good weather seasons; traveling on deep tire treads really robs fuel!

-59. During cold weather watch for icicles frozen to car frame.
+59. During cold weather watch for icicles frozen to the car frame.
 Up to 100 lbs. can be quickly accumulated!
 Unremoved snow and ice cause tremendous wind resistance.
 Warm water thrown on (or hosed on) will eliminate it fast.

-60. Avoid prolonged warming up of engine, even on cold mornings – 30 to 45 seconds is plenty of time.
+60. Avoid prolonged warming up of your engine, even on cold mornings – 30 to 45 seconds is plenty of time.

 61. Keep wheels aligned for better gas mileage – longer tire life, too.

 62. Make certain your gas cap fits properly.